Trial set to begin for ex-Trump adviser Steve Bannon - ExBulletin

 Trial set to begin for ex-Trump adviser Steve Bannon

-WASHINGTON (AP) Jury selection is set to begin Monday in the trial of Steve Bannon, a former adviser to former President Donald Trump who faces charges of criminal contempt of Congress after months of refusing to cooperate with the House committee investigating Jan.
-6. , 2021, Capitol uprising.
+WASHINGTON — Jury selection is set to begin Monday in the trial of Steve Bannon, a former adviser to former President Donald Trump who faces charges of criminal contempt of Congress after months of refusing to cooperate with the House committee investigating Jan.
+6. 2021, Capitol uprising.

 Bannon is charged in federal court in Washington with defying a Jan.
 6 committee subpoena that requested his records and testimony.
 He was charged in November with two counts of criminal contempt of Congress, a month after the Justice Department received a referral from Congress.
 Each count carries a minimum of 30 days in jail and up to a year behind bars.